 Network Devices Configuration Backup Automation

-In this article, I'm going to explain about how to automate network device configuration backup using PowerShell and TFTP.
+In this article, I'm going to explain about how to automate network device

 Here we are going to automate HP ,Cisco switches and Fortigate UTM configuration backup.

-Manual backup of network devices in an infrastructure is a time consuming task.Many licensed applications are available in the market for taking the configuration backup of network devices from a central console but you have to pay for the license.
+Manual backup of network devices in an infrastructure is a time consuming task.Many licensed applications are available in the market for taking the configuration backup of network devices from a central console but you have to

-Therefore, this automated network device configuration backup solution is useful for those who have not purchased network management software and also the network infrastructure consists of number of switches, routers and firewalls.
+useful for those who have not purchased network management software and also

 This PowerShell script will save the configuration backup of all devices into the TFTP server's defined location, so it is definitely a time saver.

-Here we are going to use the new module introduced in windows PowerShell (WMF 5.0 or later) “Posh-SSH module”, which is loaded with SSH commands to access and execute commands on the network devices.
+going to use the new module introduced in windows PowerShell (WMF 5.0 or later) “Posh-SSH

 Pre-requisites

-ü Windows PowerShell version 5.0 or above
+Windows PowerShell version 5.0 or above

-Open an administrative PowerShell and execute the below command to check your PowerShell version.
+Open an administrative PowerShell and execute the

 If it is below 5.0, update your PowerShell Version first.